lfedgeai/AegisEdgeAI/hybrid-cloud-poc/workflow-ui/WORKFLOW_UI_README.md

 ## Overview

-The workflow visualization UI provides an interactive HTML-based visualization of the end-to-end workflow logs from the Phase 3 test suite.
+The workflow visualization UI provides an interactive HTML-based visualization of the end-to-end workflow logs from the Verification test suite.
 It displays logs in a timeline format, grouped by phases, with color-coded components and interactive filtering.

 ## Features

 - **Timeline Visualization**: Chronological display of all workflow events
-- **Phase Grouping**: Logs organized by Phase 1 (Setup), Phase 2 (Agent SVID), Phase 3 (Workload SVID)
+- **Phase Grouping**: Logs organized by Setup (Setup), Attestation (Agent SVID), Verification (Workload SVID)
 - **Component Color Coding**: Each component has a distinct color for easy identification
 - **Interactive Filtering**: Filter logs by component type
 - **Expandable Phases**: Click phase headers to expand/collapse sections